alanvardy/tod/README.md

 Some points around my general strategy:

-- Do one thing at a time, multi-tasking is an illusion (see `--next`)
+- Do one thing at a time, multi-tasking is an illusion (see `tod project process`)
-- Capture all tasks immediately with the inbox and add detail later (see `--task`)
+- Capture all tasks immediately with the inbox and add detail later (see `tod project empty`, `schedule`, and `prioritize`)
-- Use prioritize and sort to batch process the inbox infrequently (see `--prioritize` and `--sort`)
 - Make all your tasks "actions", concrete tasks that can be acted on.
 Add phone numbers, hyperlinks etc to your tasks
 - Batch process like things as infrequently as possible to lower context switching, i.e. clear your email inbox once per day, spam once per week.
 - Remember that the objective is to **get the important things done with less friction**, not just get more things done.
 - Further to the above point, make sure to leave yourself margin.
 It is in the spaces between the periouds work that we recover and get our best ideas.
 - Less projects are better than more projects
 - Use projects as "modes" where you only work in one at a time
-- Don't put a date on it unless it needs to be done that day
-- Don't put a time on it unless it is an appointment with yourself or others

 ## Related projects